zzw890827/aws-dva-questions/第2套/README.md

     </details>

-39. A company is planning to securely manage one-time fixed license keys in AWS.
-The company's development team needs to access the license keys in automaton scripts that run in Amazon EC2 instances and in AWS CloudFormation stacks.
-Which solution will meet these requirements MOST cost-effectively?
+38. A developer is updating several AWS Lambda functions and notices that all the Lambda functions share the same custom libraries.
+The developer wants to centralize all the libraries, update the libraries in a convenient way, and keep the libraries versioned.
+Which solution will meet these requirements with the LEAST development effort?
-    - [ ] A. Amazon S3 with encrypted files prefixed with “config”
+    - [ ] A. Create an AWS CodeArtifact repository that contains all the custom libraries.
-    - [ ] B. AWS Secrets Manager secrets with a tag that is named SecretString
+    - [ ] B. Create a custom container image for the Lambda functions to save all the custom libraries.
-    - [ ] C. AWS Systems Manager Parameter Store SecureString parameters
+    - [ ] C. Create a Lambda layer that contains all the custom libraries.
-    - [ ] D. CloudFormation NoEcho parameters
+    - [ ] D. Create an Amazon Elastic File System (Amazon EFS) file system to store all the custom libraries.
     <details>
        <summary>Answer</summary>